 *A doctor’s prescription is not required in order to purchase intermittent catheters in Canada.
 However, you may need a signed document from your doctor in order to access funding or reimbursement from some coverage programs or providers.

 It is important that you get the intermittent catheter that best meets your specific medical needs.
-An intermittent catheter that is both comfortable and convenient to use helps you to maintain the intermittent catheterization regimen prescribed by your healthcare provider.
-Adhering to that prescribed regimen is vital for your overall health maintenance and quality of life.
+An intermittent catheter that is both comfortable and convenient to use can help you to maintain the intermittent catheterization regimen prescribed by your healthcare provider.
+Adhering to that prescribed regimen can be vital for your overall bladder and quality of life.